Natural Gas Futures & Options Expiry 2026

 • Weather Conditions

-Extreme weather conditions like scorching summers or chilly winters may impact demand.
+Extreme weather conditions, such as scorching summers or chilly winters, may affect demand.
 Cold weather requires heating, while hot conditions necessitate cooling.
 This affects natural gas consumption by power plants.

 • Storage Levels

-The stored amount of natural gas may also impact prices.
+The amount of natural gas stored may also affect prices.
 Higher storage levels may indicate oversupply and lead to lower prices.
 At the same time, lower storage levels may indicate scarcity and push prices higher.

 • Economic Scenario